singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 In the second solution, we leverage the definition of the binary search tree.

 What does it mean for a tree to be a binary search tree?
-We know that it must, of course, satisfy the condition left. data <=  current.data <  right.data for each node, but this isn't quite sufficient.
+We know that it must, of course, satisfy the condition `left.data <=  current.data <  right.data` for each node, but this isn't quite sufficient.
 Consider the following small tree:

 ![](media/04_2_1.JPG)